litansh/compose-Nginx-Jenkins/README.md

 From the top level of the cloned repository, create the directories that will be used for managing the data on the host: mkdir -p jenkins_home/ logs/nginx/ certs/

-run:
-docker-compose build
+# Deploy
+Use docker-compose from the top level of the repository to run the containers:

-docker-compose up
+docker-compose up -d

+To retrieve the initialAdminPassword:

+$ docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword